Local functional equations for submodule zeta functions associated to nilpotent algebras of endomorphisms: Introduction

 \subsection{Applications I: normal zeta functions of finitely generated nilpotent groups}

 Results such as Theorem~\ref{thm:main} about ideal zeta functions of nilpotent Lie lattices have corollaries pertaining to {normal} subgroup zeta functions of finitely generated nilpotent groups, enumerating the groups' {normal} subgroups of finite index.
-Indeed, by the Mal'cev correspondence, for every finitely generated torsion-free nilpotent group $G$ there exists a nilpotent Lie ring $\mcL$ such that, for almost all primes~$p$, the local ideal zeta function $\zeta^{\nl}_{\mcL(\Zp)}(s)$ coincides with the local normal subgroup zeta function of $G$ at~$p$, enumerating normal subgroups of $G$ of $p$-power index in $G$; see \cite[Theorem~4.1]{GSS/88}.
+Indeed, by the Mal'cev correspondence, for every finitely generated torsion-free nilpotent group $G$ there exists a nilpotent Lie ring \revone{(viz.\ $\Z$-Lie lattice)} $\mcL$ such that, for almost all primes~$p$, the local ideal zeta function $\zeta^{\nl}_{\mcL(\Zp)}(s)$ coincides with the local normal subgroup zeta function of $G$ at~$p$, enumerating normal subgroups of $G$ of $p$-power index in $G$; see \cite[Theorem~4.1]{GSS/88}.
 Moreover, every nilpotent Lie ring arises in this way.

 Applications of Theorem~\ref{thm:main} to ideal zeta functions of nilpotent Lie lattices are discussed in Section~\ref{sec:nil}.
 Via the Mal'cev correspondence, all of them have analogues for normal subgroup zeta functions of finitely generated nilpotent groups.
 We only spell out the following corollary of Theorem~\ref{thm:free} on free nilpotent Lie lattices.
 Let $c,d\in\N$ and $F_{c,d}$ be the free class-$c$-nilpotent group on $d$ generators.
 For $i\in \{0,1,\dots,c\}$, set where $\mu$ is the M\"obius function.
-It is well-known that the $N_i$ are the Hirsch lengths of the quotients of $F_{c,d}$ by the terms of the upper (or, equivalently, lower) central series.
-They are also equal to the $\Z$-ranks of the quotients of free class-$c$-nilpotent Lie ring on $d$ generators $\mff_{c,d}$ by the terms of the upper central series; cf.\ Section~\ref{subsec:free.Lie.ring}.
-Note that $\mff_{c,d}$ is an nilpotent Lie ring associated to $F_{c,d}$ by the Mal'cev correspondence.
+This well-known ``Witt formula'' gives the Hirsch lengths of the quotients of $F_{c,d}$ by the terms of the upper (or, equivalently, lower) central series.
+The numbers $N_i$ are also equal to the $\Z$-ranks of the quotients of the free class-$c$-nilpotent Lie ring on $d$ generators $\mff_{c,d}$ by the terms of the upper central series; cf.\ Section~\ref{subsec:free.Lie.ring}.
+Note that $\mff_{c,d}$ is the nilpotent Lie ring associated to the nilpotent group $F_{c,d}$ by the Mal'cev correspondence.
 Our Theorem~\ref{thm:free} on the generic local ideal zeta functions of these Lie rings has the following consequence.

 \begin{corollary} For almost all primes $p$, the following functional equation holds:

 \end{corollary}